Qarj/WebImblaze-Framework/MANUAL.md

 https_to_http_remap=https:(.+):8080|||"http:".$1.":4040"
 ```

-On the left hand side, LHS, of the three bars, we have the LHS of the regex.
-On the right hand side, RHS, we have the RHS of the regex substitution in the form of a Perl expression.
+On the left hand side, LHS, of the three bars, we have the LHS of the regular expression.
+On the right hand side, RHS, we have the RHS of the regular expression substitution in the form of a Perl expression.

 ### [content_subs]

-To change the step html response content, you can specify regular expressions in this section.
+To change the step HTML response content, you can specify regular expressions in this section.
 They work in the same way as described in [baseurl_subs].

 Why would you want to do this?
 Some pages will try to redirect to somewhere else.
 Obviously this is not desirable since we want to see the actual result.
 So we do a substitution to break the redirect.